life

 I have a house full of Sausages.
 Not the greasy, squishy, edible variety, but more precisely, the loveable, quirky Dachshund variety.

-Having my home filled with four sausages was not something I’d ever planned: it just kind of happened, as most things do in life.
+Having my home filled with sausage dogs was not something I’d ever planned: it just happened.

-And it all started with Kiri, or Saus as she was affectionately called.
+And it all started with Kiri, or Saus as she became affectionately known.

-Saus was a beautiful mini-wire haired dachshund who came to live with me by chance 10 years ago.
+Saus was a beautiful mini-wire haired dachshund who came to live with me by chance 16 years ago, after Mum had heard about her through the show dog network.

-There are no words to describe the depth of her beauty and my love.
-She was simply Saus, a beautiful, yet incredibly shy being who gave me permission to be the centre of her universe.
+The depth of her beauty and my love for her was immense.
+She was simply Saus, a beautiful, yet incredibly shy being who gave me permission to be the centre of her world.

-I am, and always will be humbled by her trust.
+I am, and always will be, humbled by her trust.

 We shared 5 magical years together, years filled with so much love, so much laughter and so many discoveries of her quirky, sausage ways.

 Her passion for cheese.
 Her need to burrow into her doggy sleeping bag and most of all, her great love of being in the car.
 She didn’t have to go anywhere, just getting in and being in the car was her pleasure.
+It was the getting out and walking bit she didn’t fancy: and her hilarious antics surrounding getting in and being out of the car can be read about here.

-But sadly, on one tragic summer morning, I lost my girl unexpectedly from complications of the heart.
+But sadly, on one tragic summer morning, I lost my precious girl to a previously undiagnosed, severe heart condition.

 mudjimba 07 094

+I was devastated.
+In losing her, I too was lost.
 She had become my world and when she died, part of me died with her.
 I was inconsolable.

 Yet a good friend had other ideas.

 Despite my inconsolable grief, my friend talked me into going to meet this little fellow.
-‘Jen, you might need him as much as he needs you…’.
+I remember his words: ‘Jen, you might need him as much as he might need you…’.
+He was adamant, so together we went to meet him.

-As I sat on the grass in a park where his current owners and I had agreed to meet, I watched Stanley (then known as Joey) jump out of the car and cautiously walk toward me.
-With his little wiry head darting from side to side, his body language seemed to scream fear, clearly he was frightened of what lay ahead.
+Later that afternoon, as I sat on the grass in a local park, I watched Stanley (then known as Joey) jump out of the car and cautiously walk toward me.
+With his little wiry head darting from side to side, his body language screamed fear, and he was clearly terrified.
+I noticed him cower in front of the man who held his lead; was he terrified of that man, or the unknown?
+In the years following, I’ve noticed Stanley does not like strange men, so I believe his fear back then was indeed of that man.

-Standing momentarily beside the man who held his lead, he looked around before tentatively walking toward me, cautiously sniffing the area around where I sat.
+I said his name, and he tentatively walked toward me, and on reaching me, he cautiously sniffed the area around where I sat.

 I didn’t speak, I simply let him do his thing.
 Then without warning, he climbed onto my lap and buried his head in my arms.
 I was completely taken aback, yet held him close, hoping my touch would lessen his fear.

-A little while later I placed him gently on the grass, stood up and walked toward the picnic table to retrieve a bottle of water.
-Stanley followed and would not leave my side.
-At that moment I realised he had made his decision, I was his person.
+We sat together for some time and a little while later I placed him gently on the grass, stood up and walked toward the picnic table to retrieve a bottle of water.
+Stanley immediately followed and would not leave my side.
+At that moment I knew he had made his decision, I was his person.
+So Stanley came to live with me, and just as my friend said, we needed each other.
+In his company, my grief over losing Saus slowly eased and for Stanley, he began to experience a life filled with so much love.

 And it was this anxiousness that led to Oscar’s arrival.

-At the time I was also still working for an international airline as cabin crew, which had me jetting off to various destinations for up to 4 days at a time.
+At the time, I was worked as cabin crew for an international airline, which had me jetting off to various destinations in the world for up to 4 -6 days at a time.
 This was hard for Stanley (and me, I might add), so I decided a companion may help ease his separation anxiety.

 Enter Oscar aka Bear.